DotaPie/Cat-Monitoring/README.md

 </p>

 ## Hardware requirements
-I will be assuming example of 2 cams, each 640 x 480 @ 10 FPS, and running on Raspberry PI 4
+I will be assuming example of 1 cam, 1280 x 720 @ 25 FPS, running on Raspberry PI 5, using example configuration
-- RAM: process consumes up to 500 MB, but there is still chance of some memory leaking so I recommend at least 1 GB (for now)
+- RAM: recommended at least 2GB
-    - this also depends on the configuration of pre-buffer and post-buffer
+    - this also heavily depends on configuration of pre-buffer and max length of the video
-- CPU: process consumes around 15% of the CPU while idling in detection
+- CPU: process consumes around 8% of the CPU while idling in detection
-  - this increases to 30% when previewing the video streams from both cams
+  - this increases to 15% when previewing the video stream
+  - this further increases when video is being rendered (usually topping one core)
+      - this single core speed also limits the max FPS of the video stream (video is rendered during recording, to avoid enormous RAM requirements)
 - GPU: not needed
 - Camera: any USB camera/-s (or any video stream that is accepted by opencv python library)